SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 How the Test is Performed

 The test is done in a hospital x-ray department or your health care provider's office by an x-ray technician.
 You will be asked to lie on the x-ray table in different positions.
+You may be asked to lean forward in flexion or lean back and extend your back.
 If the x-ray is being done to diagnose an injury, care will be taken to prevent further injury.

 The x-ray machine will be placed over the lower part of your spine.
 You will be asked to hold your breath as the picture is taken so that the image will not be blurry.
 In most cases, 3 to 5 pictures are taken.